EdgeCaseBerg/GreenUp/api/readme.md

 ####Response
 ```
 [
+    {
+        "latDegrees" : 24.53,
-    {"latDegrees" : 24.53, "lonDegrees" : 43.2, "type" : "message", "message", "I need help with the trash on Colchester ave"},
+        "lonDegrees" : 43.2,
+        "type" : "message",
+        "message", "I need help with the trash on Colchester ave"
+    },
+    {
+        "latDegrees" : 25.13,
-    {"latDegrees" : 25.13, "lonDegrees" : 41.2, "type" : "needs", "message", "There's a lot of trash on Pearl St, I could use some help!"}
+        "lonDegrees" : 41.2,
+        "type" : "needs",
+        "message", "There's a lot of trash on Pearl St, I could use some help!"
+    }
 ]
 ```